eshangonemad/StarPlay-OS/README.md

-# StarPlay-OS
+# StarPlay OS

-An OS Developed at StarKloud For the Raspberry Pi
+An OS Developed at StarKloud For the Raspberry Pi for gaming

-##Support us
+##Support us##
  We enterly depend on support from users to keep this project alive.
 You can support us using the following methods:-

    1. [Donate using Robux]()